ligurio/swebok-v3/8_software_engineering_process.md

 products.

 Also note that efficiency and effectiveness are independent concepts.
-An effective software process can be inefficient in achieving a desired soft- ware process result; for example, the amount of effort expended to find and fix software defects could be very high and result in low efficiency, as compared to expectations.
+An effective software process can be inefficient in achieving a desired software process result; for example, the amount of effort expended to find and fix software defects could be very high and result in low efficiency, as compared to expectations.